|Type of record:||Building|

 Painted decoration discovered during building works in a second floor room.
 The wall with the painting is probably 17th century.
 The painting is on lime plaster with some hair, on a brick support.
 Only a fragment of painting is visible high up the wall above a mullioned window.
 It consists of narrow white vertical bands, probably outlined in red, diving the space into wider vertical panels.
 The backgorunds to the panels have almost gone but may have been coloured originally.
 There is a motif at the top of each panel which seems to have been repainted.
 The first scheme is red cresent shapes, the left cresent was overpainted with a blue/ green motif and the right one with a cross.
 A cornice seems to have been applied along the top edge.
 The painting is clearly associated with a partition that no longer exists.
 The negative image for the partition can be seen in the brickwork.
 It is likely that further areas of painted decoration survive to the right of the exposed area.
 The painting is difficult to date but seems coeval with the 17th century structural alterations.

-See (S2) for further information
+See report (S2) for further information

 H. White (NLA) 19 December 2008